 Who is the first artist to appear on this list?
-You guessed it, we are talking about Jeff Koons, a 60-year-old artist who heads his own Jeff Koons Company with headquarters in New York and works with major brands and stars of show business.
+You guessed it!
+It’s Jeff Koons, a 60-year-old artist who heads his own Jeff Koons Company with headquarters in New York, and works with major brands and stars of show business.
 His giant, polished to perfection sculpture known as “Balloon Dog (Orange)” was sold to an anonymous telephone bidder for $58.4 million at the Christie’s auction in 2013, which makes it the most expensive piece of art created by a living artist and sold at auction.
 This stainless steel dog was exhibited at the Museum of Modern Art in New York, on a platform in the Venice’s Grand Canal, in the Palace of Versailles, and eventually was put up for auction by American industrialist and businessman Peter Brant.
 The Orange Dog is the first of five “balloon dogs” created by the artist.
 The other four modern art sculptures were also sold but at much lower prices.

 “Abstraktes Bild,” 1986

-A success story for Gerhard Richter, a German artist born in 1932, started 20 years ago, when his series of works “18 October 1977” was sold to the Museum of Modern Art in New York.
+A success story for Gerhard Richter, a German artist born in 1932, started 20 years ago when his series of works “18 October 1977” was sold to the Museum of Modern Art in New York.
 He is considered the most valuable living artist in Europe after his “Abstraktes Bild” was sold to a private collector for $46.3 million at Sotheby’s in February 2015.
-Two years before, another his work titled “Cathedral Square, Milan” had been sold for $37.1 million.
+Two years before, another Richter’s work titled “Cathedral Square, Milan” had been sold for $37.1 million.
 It is interesting that the artist himself has repeatedly stated that his works are overrated.
 However, Gerhard Richter is among the three most successful contemporary artists, along with Jeff Koons and Jasper Johns.

 “The Last Supper,” 2001